How Are Realtor Commissions Calculated?

 Real estate agents earn their money through commissions, which is a portion of the sale price given to buying and selling agents for closing a transaction.
 Although different countries have their own methods of paying commissions, in the U.S., the seller usually pays part of the commission to both the buying and selling agents.

 When you get agent help, you can expect to pay 6% of the property’s price.
-If the selling and buying realtor is the same person, they will receive the full 6% commission.
+If the selling and buying REALTOR is the same person, they will receive the full 6% commission.
 If two agents are involved, they’ll split the commission.
 However, with AZ Flat Fee, you’ll get full service with professional marketing, and more for a low $3,500 on the listing side.

-How To Calculate Commissions Split Between Two Realtors
+How To Calculate Commissions Split Between Two REALTORs

-Calculating commission split between two realtors is very simple.
+Calculating commission split between two REALTORs is very simple.
 Typically, the buyer’s agent and seller’s agent split the commission rate 50/50.
 There are two ways to calculate this split commission, using the examples below:

 Method 1